gaddamnithinreddy/ImageVision/image_recognition_project/README.md

-# Image Recognition with PyTorch
+# VisionAI - Image Recognition & Captioning

-A powerful image recognition system using pre-trained deep learning models in PyTorch.
-This project supports both AlexNet and ResNet101 models for image classification.
+A web application that uses Google's Gemini AI to recognize objects in images and generate social media captions.

 ## Features

-- Support for multiple pre-trained models (AlexNet, ResNet101)
+- Upload images for object recognition
+- Generate captions for social media platforms (Instagram, Twitter, LinkedIn, WhatsApp)
-- Easy-to-use command-line interface
+- Clean and modern user interface
-- Support for both local images and image URLs
+- Responsive design that works on desktop and mobile
 - Top-k predictions with confidence scores
 - GPU acceleration support (if available)
 - Batch processing capabilities